knmnyn/cs4248-2020/_pages/projects.md

 _Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

 _Warning_ ⚠️: this section of the website is still undergoing revision for this semester.
-It may not be updated.
+Last updated 12 Jan 2021. ⚠️

 A key part of the mastery of machine learning is practicing it, outside of the formal mathematical and statistical basis for the algorithms.
 The **student projects** form an integral part of the assessment.
-Student teams should have 4 members and will be assembled by the teaching staff.
+Student teams should have 4 members and will be partially self-assembled (into teams of 1 or 2) and partially assembled by the teaching staff.
 There are two kinds of projects that can be done: _Self-Defined Projects_ or _Staff-Defined Projects_.
 **Choose only one of the two**.